-1. The Senate of the Confederate States shall be composed of two Senators from each State, chosen for | the same. six years by the Legislature thereof, at the regular session next immediately preceding the commencement of the term of service; and each Senator shall 2.
-Immediately after they shall be assembled, in consequence of the first election, they shall be divided as equally as may be into three classes.
-The seats of the Senators of the first class shall be vacated at the expiration of the second year; of the second class at class at the expiration of the sixth year; so that onethird may be chosen every second year; and if vacancies happen by resignation or otherwise during the recess of the Legislature of any State, the Executive thereof may make temporary appointments until the next meeting of the Legislature, which shall then fill 3.
+1. The Senate of the Confederate States shall be composed of two Senators from each State, classen for six years by the Legislature thereof, at the regular session next immediately preceding the commencement of the term of-service; and each Senator shall have one vote.
+2. Immediately after they shall be assembled, in consequence of the first election, they shall be divided as equally as may be into three classes.
+The seats of the Senators of the first class shall be vacated at the expiration of the second year; of the second class at the expiration of the fourth year; and of the third class at the expiration of the sixth year; so that onethird may be chosen every second year; and if vacancies happen by resignation or otherwise during the recess of the Legislature of any State, the Executive thereof may make temporary appointments until the next meeting of the Legislature, which shall then fill 2.
 No person shall be a Senator who shall not have attained the age of thirty years, and be a citizen of the Confederate States, and who shall not, when elected, be an inhabitant of the State for which he shall be 4.
 The Vice President of the Confederate States shall be President of the Senate, but shall have no vote, unless they be equally divided.
 5. The Senate shall choose their other officers, and also a President pro tempore in the absence of the Vice President, or when he shall exercise the office of President of the Confederate States.
 6. The Senate shall have the sole power to try all impeachments.
 When sitting for that purpose, they shall be on oath or affirmation.
-When the President of the Confederate States is tried, the Chief Justice shall preside; and no person shall be convicted without the concurrence of two-thirds of the members 7.
-Judgment in cases of impeachment shall not extend further than to removal from office, and disqualification to hold and enjoy any office of honor, trust or | Congress. profit, under the Confederate States; but the party convicted shall, nevertheless, be liable and subject to indictment, trial, judgment and punishment, according to law.
-Section 4.
+When the President of the Confederate States is tried, the Chief Justice shall preside; and no person shall be convicted without the concurrence of two-thirds of the members present.
+7. Judgment in cases of impeachment shall not extend further than to removal from office, and disqualification to hold and enjoy any office of honer, trust or profit, under the Confederate States; but the party convicted shall, nevertheless, be liable and subject to indictment, trial, judgment and punishment, according to law.